awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 ![Visualizer](/images/ecs-spot-capacity-providers/tasks_after_scale_in.png)

-How will you explain that CP-SPOT has only 1 task and CP-OD has 3 tasks?
+How would you explain that CP-SPOT has only 1 task and CP-OD has 3 tasks?

 Out of 4 tasks in the ECS service, CP-OD will have 2 due to base=2 and remaining 2 (4-2) splits with 1 on CP-OD and 1 on CP-SPOT.

-Then what would be the new values of CapacityProviderReservation for CP-SPOT and CP-OD because of the scale-in event?
+What would the new values of CapacityProviderReservation for CP-SPOT and CP-OD be after of the scale-in event?

 Let us look at the CloudWatch dashboard again.

 ![Visualizer](/images/ecs-spot-capacity-providers/cp28.png)

-Did you notice there is no change for CapacityProviderReservation metric value for CP-OD but changed from 100 to 50 for CP-SPOT.
+Did you notice there is no change for CapacityProviderReservation metric value for CP-OD but changed from 100 to 50 for CP-SPOT?
 The value of 50 indicates the change in the value of M from 2 to 1 in the EC2 SPOT ASG.

  This triggers a CloudWatch alarm after 15 mins.